-Appendix A ADS-B Message Set
+Appendix A - ADS-B Message Set

-The following message set elements may be contained in an ADS-B OUT message2.
+The following message set elements may be contained in an ADS-B OUT message.
 This list is used to explain what may be contained in an ADS-B OUT message.
 It is not a requirements list.

 - (a) ADS-B capability only the 1090 ADS-B IN message (which indicates if the aircraft has the ability to receive 1090 ES ADS-B messages installed). - (b) Barometric pressure altitude indicates the aircraft's barometric pressure altitude referenced to standard sea level pressure of 29.92 inches or 1013.2 hectopascals. - (c) Call sign/flight ID is the radiotelephony call sign assigned to an aircraft for voice communication purposes sometimes called "flight identification" or "flight ID".
 For general aviation aircraft, it is normally the national registration number; for airline aircraft, it is usually the company identification and flight number; and for the military it is usually numbers and code words with special significance for the operation conducted.
 The call sign is required to be transmitted except when using the TSO-C154c anonymity feature. - (d) Emergency status alerts ATC that the aircraft is experiencing emergency conditions and indicates the type of emergency so the aircraft can take appropriate action.
-Applicable emergency codes are found in ICAO Annex 10 Volume 4, Surveillance Radar and Collision Avoidance Systems, and FAA AC 20-165B, Appendix A. - (e) Emitter category provides an indication of the aircraft's size and performance capabilities and are defined in TSO-C166b and TSO-C154c.
+Applicable emergency codes are found in ICAO Annex 10 Volume 4, Surveillance Radar and Collision Avoidance Systems, and FAA AC 20-165B, Appendix A. - (e) Emitter category provides an indication of the aircraft's size and performance capabilities as defined in TSO-C166b and TSO-C154c.
 It is designed to provide information on the wake turbulence that an aircraft produces. - (f) Geometric altitude is a measure of altitude provided by a satellite-based position service and is not affected by atmospheric pressure.
 It is only available with a GNSS position source. - (g) Geometric vertical accuracy (GVA) indicates the 95% accuracy of the reported vertical position (geometric altitude) within an associated allowance. - (h) GNSS antenna offset and position offset applied (POA).
-GNSS antenna offset indicates the longitudinal distance between the most forward part of the aircraft and the GNSS antenna and the lateral distance between the longitudinal center line of the aircraft and the GNSS antenna. - (i) Ground speed provides ATC with the aircraft's speed over the ground. - (j) Ground track angle is the direction of the horizontal velocity vector over the ground and must be transmitted while on the ground in order to complete velocity information. - (k) Heading indicates the direction in which the nose of the aircraft is pointing and must be transmitted while on the ground to complete velocity information. - (1) Horizontal velocity provides the rate at which an aircraft changes its horizontal position with a clearly stated direction and is expressed with north/south velocity and east/west velocity while airborne and a combination of ground speed, heading, ground track while on the ground).
+GNSS antenna offset indicates the longitudinal distance between the most forward part of the aircraft and the GNSS antenna, and the lateral distance between the longitudinal center line of the aircraft and the GNSS antenna. - (i) Ground speed provides ATC with the aircraft's speed over the ground. - (j) Ground track angle is the direction of the horizontal velocity vector over the ground and must be transmitted while on the ground to complete velocity information. - (k) Heading indicates the direction in which the nose of the aircraft is pointing and must be transmitted while on the ground to complete velocity information.

-2 Source: FAA AC 20-165B
+&lt;sup>2 Source: FAA AC 20-165B